 - Communal TV

 The heart of Masseria Cianciò is its charming cobbled courtyard, where you can take breakfast and sometimes enjoy barbecues in summer months.
-Seven of the 8 rooms and apartments lead off this courtyard; only two (Rooms 1 and 12) are accessed round to the side - and all are on the ground floor.
+Seven of the 8 rooms and apartments lead off this courtyard; only two are accessed round to the side - and all are on the ground floor.

 Each room, whatever the size and configuration, shows the same deft styling: check curtains, posies, floral cushions, vintage kitchenware, antique bedheads and tiles.
 Yet none feels cluttered and there's a subtle colour scheme of red and green.